Chinese cybersecurity probe validates Didi’s pre-IPO warning to investors – TechCrunch

 But to see Didi get taken to task mere days after its U.S. debut puts a bad taste in our mouths.

 The way that this saga reads from the cynical perspective is that the Chinese Communist Party was willing to let the company go public in the United States, allowing it to raise billions of dollars from foreign sources.
-And that the ruling party was then content to leave them holding a mid-sized bag by announcing its cybersecurity probe.
+And that the ruling party was then content to leave them holding a midsized bag by announcing its cybersecurity probe.

 Hanlon’s Razor is at play in this situation, naturally.